 Let’s take a break and watch a comparison!

 As touched on above, the Sundara is going to require more power from an amp at roughly 94dB/mW Sensitivity.
 It’s just not that efficient and much less so than the 103dB/mW of the Ananda.

-A good all around desktop solution for both would be my current favorite, the JDS Atom.
-The Atom comes power packed with features and also doubles as a preamp via it’s RCA Analog outputs.
-It’s also got a pair of RCA ins, a 3.5mm input that can be paired with virtually any DAC that has line out, and a gain button just in case you needed even more power (Spoiler alert: the Atom has a mind numbing amount).
+A good all-around desktop solution for both would be my current favorite, the JDS Atom.
+The Atom comes power-packed with features and also doubles as a preamp via its RCA Analog outputs.
+It’s also got a pair of RCA ins, a 3.5mm input that can be paired with virtually any DAC that has a line out, and a gain button just in case you needed even more power (Spoiler alert: the Atom has a mind-numbing amount).

 With that, let’s wind this down and take a look at my recommendation!

 If budget is more of a concern, the Sundara is just about the perfect mid-fi audiophile headphone.
 Its warmer, more laid back character lends itself well with most genres, but still remains incredibly detailed and engaging.
 Along with headphones like the HD 600/650, I consider the Sundara a quintessential offering from HIFIMAN that carves out quite a nice niche for itself.